TuoooLiu666/tuoooliu666.github.io/_pages/about.md

 My name is Tuo Liu (feel free to call me **LT**).
 I am a Ph.D. student at the University of Arizona.
 I major in Environmental Health Sciences, and minor in Biostatistics.
 My research interests include:
 - Metabolomics
 - Proteomics
-- Multilevel/Longitudinal Data Analysis
-- Machine Learning
-- Categorical Data Analysis
-- Application of Data Science tools in Public Health research
+- Application of statistical tools, e.g., Multilevel/longitudinal Data Analysis, Machine Learning, omics, in Public Health research

 I serve as a Research Associate in the Burgess Lab and the Furlong Lab and focus on the application of metabolomics & proteomics on firefighters’ occupational health improvement.